- Clothes

 Is cupro the same as polyester?

 Absolutely not!
-In fact, cupro and polyester couldn’t be more different.
+In fact, cupro and polyester couldn’t be more different, both to the touch and when it comes to their production.

-Ok, you’re clear on what cupro fabric is.
-Let’s answer your other question: is vegan silk good for the environment?
+Now that you’re clear on what cupro fabric is, let’s answer your other question: is this vegan silk good for the environment?

 The eco-friendly and ethical pros of cupro fabric

-• It reduces waste by using all the linter that would otherwise be discarded
+- It reduces waste – All that linter would otherwise be discarded

 The cons of cupro fabric from an eco-friendly and ethical standpoint

-• These chemicals are highly polluting.
-If cupro fabric isn’t manufactured in a closed-loop system (reusing most of that water and disposing of the rest safely), these chemicals will pollute local water sources and even groundwater!
+- Polluting chemicals and toxic substances – When cupro fabric is NOT manufactured in a closed-loop (= reusing most of that water and disposing of the rest safely), these chemicals will pollute local water sources and even groundwater.
+That’s dangerous for both local fauna and communities!

 So, is cupro fabric sustainable?

-It’s not perfect, but overall, we can say that cupro is a fairly sustainable fabric.
+It’s not perfect, but overall, we believe that cupro is a fairly sustainable fabric as long as it’s produced with a closed-loop system and while keeping workers safe.

-It’s particularly ethical when compared to traditional silk, and it’s usually more eco-friendly than most vegan alternatives involving plastic-derived synthetic materials.
+Because it’s cruelty-free and vegan, cupro is also particularly ethical when compared to traditional silk.
+Plus, it’s more eco-friendly than most vegan alternatives that involve plastic-derived synthetic materials.

 Now that you know what cupro fabric is and why it’s considered ethical, would you like to give this smooth vegan silk a go?